 This 2 mile, one-way trail leads to a beautiful waterfall tucked into the mountains of the Sumter National Forest.
 After making the trek to and from the waterfall, you’ll be glad that you made the hike in such refreshing weather!

 In the Clemson Experimental Forest at the Butch Kennedy Trailhead, you’ll find this 6.5 mile loop with awesome views of Lake Hartwell.
 Although the loop is somewhat long, the terrain is relatively flat and makes for a perfect half-day hike.

 We hope that you thoroughly enjoy your stay here in Lake Hartwell Country!
-For more information on all there is to see and do in the area, head to our website lakehartwellcountry.com.
-You can also find trip inspiration on our Facebook, Instagram, Twitter, and Pinterest.
-Feel free to give us a call and stop by our Visitors Center in Pendleton or Pickens.
+For more information on all there is to see and do in the area, take a look around our website or keep up with us on Facebook and Instagram.
+You can also stop by our visitor center in Pendleton!
 We’ll see y’all soon!

 Pendleton, SC 29670